bitrise-io/devcenter/_articles/en/reviews/bitrise-tools-draft.md

 ### stepman

-The [Step Collection Manager]((https://github.com/bitrise-io/stepman)) used for managing the Step Library, including downloading and sharing steps.
+The [Step Collection Manager]((https://github.com/bitrise-io/stepman)) used for managing the Step Library, including downloading and sharing [Steps](/steps-and-workflows/getting-started-steps/).

 ### envman

-The [Environment Variable Manager]((https://github.com/bitrise-io/envman)) used by the Bitrise CLI to isolate and manage Environment Variables during the build.
-Envman can be used independently of the Bitrise CLI to connect tools; one tool saves the Environment Variable and the other uses it.
+The [Environment Variable Manager]((https://github.com/bitrise-io/envman)) used by the Bitrise CLI to isolate and manage [Environment Variables](/builds/available-environment-variables/) during the build. envman can be used independently of the Bitrise CLI if you want to connect tools, where one tool saves the Environment Variable and the other uses it.

 ## Bitrise CLI plugins